-The Research Foundation Research Committee reviews all completed applications received by the deadline through a peer review process.
+The Research Foundation of the ASCRS Research Committee reviews all completed applications received by the deadline through a peer review process.
 The committee is composed of funded researchers who are members of the ASCRS.
 Members of the committee serve pro bono and do not participate in evaluation of applications from applicants or institutions in which there is a conflict of interest.
+The committee uses a weighted scoring system that takes into account the applicant's background and potential, the mentorship and training environment, and the research proposal.
+Applicants are encouraged to consider the committee's scoring process when developing their application materials.
+Scoring sheets are listed below: